madprops/slide/README.md

 The history/beats are also included if they exist.

 If `USE_INSTRUCTIONS` is true, the contents of `instructions.txt` is sent with the prompt, which is a general explanation of how `strudel` works.

+---

+# Credits

+A big thank you to `Strudel` for creating the audio engine.

+And to the AIs that assisted me on writing some of the code, especially `Gemini`.